red5pro/terraform-oci-red5pro/examples/cluster/README.md

 In the following example, Terraform module will automates the infrastructure provisioning of the [Stream Manager cluster on the Oracle Cloud Infrastructure(OCI)](https://www.red5pro.com/docs/installation/auto-oci/overview/).

-* **VCN** - This Terrform module can either create a new or use your existing VCN.
-If you wish to create a new VCN, set `vcn_create` to `true`, and the script will ignore the other VCN configurations.
-To use your existing VCN, set `vcn_create` to `false` and include your existing vcn_id, name, dns label, subnet id, and subnet name
+* **VCN** - For cluster deployment this Terrform module create VCN, subnets, route table, internet geteway and security list automatically
-* **Network Security Group** - This Terrform module can either create a new or use your existing Network Security Group in Oracle Cloud Infrastructure(OCI) for Stream Manager, Terraform Service, Nodes, MySQL DB System and others
+* **Network Security Group** - For cluster deployment this Terrform module create Security groups for Stream Manager, nodes and MySQL DB automatically
 * **Instance Type** - Select the instance type based on the usecase from [Oracle Cloud Infrastructure(OCI) Compute Shapes](https://docs.oracle.com/en-us/iaas/Content/Compute/References/computeshapes.htm)
 * **MySQL Database** - Users have flexibility to create a MySQL databse server in Oracle Cloud MySQL DB System or install it locally on the Stream Manager
 * **Terraform Server** - Uesrs can choose to create a dedicated Oracle Cloud Infrastructure(OCI) instance for Terraform Server or install it locally on the Stream Manager